 ►▼ Where is this data from?

-This data is collected from a range of research articles and media reports, and reflects a broad survey of these sources.
-A full range of sources consulted is available for download in the spreadsheet above.
+This data is collected from a range of research articles and media reports, as well as a U.S. government advisory listing countries which host North Korean laborers.
+A list of major reports on this topic available for download in the spreadsheet above.
 Countries hosting North Korean restaurants (which are managed and operated by overseas North Korean staff) are highlighted in the map above, even if the countries are not known to host North Korean workers in other industries.

 This data does not include undocumented North Koreans abroad, who overwhelmingly reside in China.
 (North Koreans who arrive in South Korea are given ROK citizenship.)

 ►▼ How reliable is this data?

 The data in this chart should not be seen as definitive, either in terms of its estimates of North Korean workers in any given country, or in the range of countries identified as hosting North Korean workers.
 Reliable statistics on the number of North Korean workers in any given country are generally not available.
 Some of the highlighted countries may no longer host North Korean workers, while others that are not highlighted may host them in limited numbers.
 Because of recent heightened international scrutiny over the employment of North Korean overseas workers, as well as successive UN Security Council sanctions resolutions requiring their eventual expulsion, the situation in any given country could be dynamic.

 ►▼ How many North Koreans are believed to work overseas?

 Estimates of the number of North Koreans overseas vary considerably.
 Some researchers, as well as a 2015 report by the UN Special Rapporteur on North Korean Human Rights, cite roughly 50,000 overseas workers.
 Other analysts have given larger estimates, ranging as high as 120,000 overseas workers.
 A fact sheet published by the U.S. Mission to the UN in 2017 cites 100,000 overseas workers, bringing in revenue of over $500 million annually.